 Take some time to burp your little one during and after feeding, as it can restrict air from building up in the stomach.
 It is natural for the baby to take a pause in between the feed, and you can avail this time to burp her.
 This way, if there is any air, it will come out before more food goes in.
 Do not worry if your baby don’t get a burp after the feed.
 She may not require it.

 Give your baby loose fitting clothes.
-Do not keep the diaper too tight, and do not keep your baby’s tummy over your shoulder while burping.
+Do not keep the diaper too tight.
 Car journey right after the feed is a big no-no since the reclining position in the car can put pressure on her tummy.

-If your baby is likely to spit up when she is sleeping, elevate her head on the crib by placing a foam wedge beneath the mattress.
+If your baby is likely to spit up when she is sleeping, elevate her head on the crib by placing a foam wedge beneath the mattress by about 30 degrees.
 It will keep her head higher than the tummy and, would therefore prevent choking.

 If you are breastfeeding, find out from your healthcare provider if there is anything in your diet that is causing your baby to spit up.
 Your baby’s pediatrician may tell you to avoid certain foods like dairy.

 Constant sucking through pacifier can lead to swallowing in more air.
 So discourage the baby from sucking in on the pacifier for a long time.